google/tarpc/README.md

 So now we've implemented the service, and packaged that implementation into a separate runnable binary.

-Next is the command line client.
+Next is the command line interface, which lives in the `examples/sync_cli` crate.
 This client allows you to specify a server address and a person's name, and sends a `hello` RPC with that person's name to the specified server.
 For simplicity this binary uses `clap` to handle command line arguments, though it's not required.

 ```rust
 extern crate clap;